 Eventually, we assume, life will return to a semblance of normalcy.
 At some stage in the process, it will be considered acceptable to venture out for recreational camping.
 Here’s a look at how the experience might be different, post-COVID.

 While trip planning itself won’t differ all that much, ensuring your campground of choice has managed to stay in business and reopen their doors so to speak, might be.
-During the coronavirus pandemic, RVers desperate for a place to stay turned to Campground Reviews for the most up-to-date list of campground closures.
+During the coronavirus pandemic, RVers desperate for a place to stay turned to RV LIFE Campgrounds for the most up-to-date list of campground closures.

 Driving won’t have changed dramatically during this forced hiatus, but fuel prices certainly will have.
 Initially at least, you should be able to enjoy low fuel prices as you set out to shake off the quarantine rust.